undergrad-partner-school

 Books and Supplies

-Another important expense to consider is the approximate cost of books and supplies for a college or university.
-The cost of books and supplies for full-time students of this school is estimated at about $1,900.
+When you try to estimate the cost of attendance for a college or university, you need to take into account the cost of books and supplies you're going to need.
+The approximate cost of books and supplies for full-time students of this school is $1,900.

 Boarding